omar-rajjouleh/driving-license-system/README.md

 # driving-license-system

 This is a desktop application built with a Model-View-Controller (MVC) architecture.
 It is designed to streamline and manage the end-to-end process of driving license issuance, renewal, and administration.
-The system's backend is supported by a robust relational database design to ensure data integrity and efficiency, providing a reliable platform for both licensing authorities and drivers.
+The system's backend is supported by a relational database design to ensure data integrity and efficiency, providing a reliable platform for both licensing authorities and drivers.

 ************************************************************************************************************************